7 Disney World Tips from a (Self-Proclaimed) Master Planner

 We ate at the early end of lunchtime and dinnertime, whether it was Quick Service or table service, which minimized the wait times.
 With reservations, we usually only waited five minutes.

 We also bought almost no snacks in the park.
-We carried granola bars, goldfish cracker, apples, and water bottles.
+We carried granola bars, goldfish crackers, apples, and water bottles.
 A few times we (ahem, my husband) caved and bought ice cream treats, but this also saved on the food costs.

 4. Don’t be an ATM for souvenirs